zephyrproject-rtos/zephyr/boards/st/nucleo_h755zi_q/doc/index.rst

 In that configuration, Kconfig boot option ``STM32H7_BOOT_CM4_CM7`` should be selected.
 Zephyr flash configuration has been set to meet these default settings.

-Alternatively, openocd or JLink can also be used to flash the board using the ``--runner`` (or ``-r``) option:
+Alternatively, OpenOCD or JLink can also be used to flash the board using the ``--runner`` (or ``-r``) option:

 .. code-block:: console